vertica/vertica-containers/vertica-kafka-scheduler/README.md

 $ docker run vertica/kafka-scheduler vkconfig <component> --help
 ```

-For example, to view the description of each component in the microbatch, enter the following:
+For example, to view the description of each `microbatch` option, enter the following:

 ```bash
 $ docker run vertica/kafka-scheduler vkconfig microbatch --help